 Even more exciting is the number of companies that include trust, safety and online engagement as integral to their social media strategy – however we find that very few understand, let alone have heard of, Moderation and Community Management.
 Those of us that have spent our professional lives developing and working in the field know just how important this role is and the consequences of not taking it seriously enough.

 It’s important to note here that content removal is only a small part of our jobs.
 In addition to moderation of content, Becca’s (and all of our moderators’) time is spent crafting responses (according to client tone of voice) to ensure that outgoing messages are appropriate, on point and serve to cultivate their online communities.
-It’s exciting, but also challenging work which requires extremely talented individuals capable of ‘reading the room’, understanding context and responding AS our clients.
+It’s exciting, but also challenging work which requires extremely talented individuals capable of ‘reading the room’, understanding context and responding on behalf of our clients.

 1. Moderation is a mindless job.
 They don’t think, they just do.